quicken/filefocus/README.md

 - Files can also be added to a focus group from the editor context menu.
 - "ctrl + shift + 8" will add the file in the active editor to a focus group.
 - Drag and Drop root resources between focus groups.
+- Pin a focus group to skip the focus group selection dialog.
+A pinned focus group automatically receives any added resources.

 ## Getting Started